Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 Fortunately, remember that several cards (like last countdown's "Magician of Dark Illusion") alter their name to Dark Magician when fielded, making it even easier to achieve Dark Magic Attack's criteria.
 Despite its power, Dark Magic Attack is one of today's cheapest cards, and you can obtain yours for less than a dollar!

 Future of Dark Magician

-Dark Magician cards have withstood the test of time, and since most don't heavily rely on the extra deck, they've transitioned well through the link summoning era.
-Always keep your eyes peeled for potent Dark Magician benefactors (including more-general spellcaster supports), but with these ten entries in your deck, you're already well on the way to winning your duels.
+Dark Magician cards have withstood the test of time, and since most don't heavily rely on the extra deck, they've transitioned well through the link-summoning era.
+Always keep your eyes peeled for potent Dark Magician benefactors (including more-general spellcaster supports), but with these 10 entries in your deck, you're already well on the way to winning your duels.